AlanMaxwell/iOS_interview_questions/README.md

 (conclusion taken from here: https://www.swiftanytime.com/blog/using-responders-and-the-responder-chain-to-handle-events)

+It starts handling this event from UIApplication and finishes at the target element.

+UIResponder abstract class responsible for some gesture events that we even can override.
+To pass this event to other elements in the chain, these events contain also a reference to "next" element.

 ## 52. What is a zombie object?

 It's an object, which is called after there is no more strong reference to this object.